 Cultured Pearls exhibit a great number of shapes, usually divided in seven categories : Round/Semi-Round, Oval/Button, Drop, Circled, Semi-Baroque, Baroque and Keshi.
-While round pearls have long been buyers’ favorites, other categories attract more and more designers who draw their inspiration from the pearls’ original yet natural shapes also create unique pieces of jewelry.
+Although round-shaped pearls have long been the favorite of buyers, other shapes are now more and more popular by designers.
+They draw inspiration from the natural shape of pearls and create unique jewelry.

 Pearl grading is one of the most difficult aspects of pearl selection to understand.
 There is no officially recognized, standard system for grading pearls, except in the case of Tahitian pearls, where grading and export is controlled by the French Polynesian government.
 For that reason, it is important to understand the grading that you purchase.
 A detailed explanation of luster, surface, shape and color is necessary to make an educated purchase decision.

 The word “nacre” comes from the Persian word nakkar, which means shimmering ornament, and has come to refer to the pearl oyster.

 South Sea Pearls are cultured in the Pinctada maxima Pearl Oyster, there are two different color of varieties; the white-lipped and the gold-lipped.
 Pinctada maxima is one of the most sought-after species; these bivalves have enormous shells, with very white and thick nacre, and produce some of the largest and most lustrous pearls.

 South Sea pearls are typically larger than other saltwater pearl varieties.
 Their growth period is approximately 2-4 years, unlike the akoya pearls, which develop in 1-2 years, and Tahitian pearls which develop in 18 months to 2 years.